Specialist schools in the United Kingdom: City technology colleges and technology schools

 From 1990, the new prime minister John Major was under increasing pressure to come up with a "more Treasury-friendly" concept for specialist schools.
 The cost of each CTC in public money was unexpectedly high; their buildings had to be built from the ground up as LEAs refused to provide disused school buildings, which had significantly increased the cost of the programme.
 The government looked for an alternative way to create more specialist schools for technology and science.
 Its first solution was the creation of the technology schools initiative (TSI) in 1991.
 Through this initiative, the government would reward secondary schools with a one-time capital grant for specialising in technology, though these schools still had to follow the National Curriculum.
 LEAs in England and later Wales could nominate one or two of their schools for the grant while grant-maintained schools and voluntary aided schools, which were largely independent of local authority control, could apply to the initiative separately.
 Overall, 222 schools in England and 27 schools in Wales benefited from the extra funding.

 The idea of turning existing secondary schools into specialist schools for technology came from Cyril Taylor, who had proposed it in response to the government's inability to pay for the implementation of technology as a compulsory subject in all schools, which had been enforced by the Education Reform Act 1988.
 Taylor argued that this would allow the government to gradually pay for the subject over a long period of time, and that it would also salvage the failures of the CTC programme.
-Nevertheless, the programme had to be discontinued in 1993 because of the increasing economic pressures caused by the 1992 sterling crisis.
+Nevertheless, the programme had to be discontinued in 1993 because of the increasing economic pressures caused by Black Wednesday.
 Overall, fifteen CTCs were established in England while none were established in Wales.
 Three of these remain open in the present day, with the rest becoming academy schools in the 2000s.